RISC-V: Privileged instruction set

 These correspond roughly to systems with up to four rings of privilege and security, at most: machine, hypervisor, supervisor and user.
 Each layer also is expected to have a thin layer of standardized supporting software that communicates to a more-privileged layer, or hardware.

 The ISA also includes a hypervisor mode that is orthogonal to the user and supervisor modes.
 The basic feature is a configuration bit that either permits supervisor-level code to access hypervisor registers, or causes an interrupt on accesses.
 This bit lets supervisor mode directly handle the hardware needed by a hypervisor.
 This simplifies the implementation of hypervisors that are hosted by an operating system.
 This is a popular mode to run warehouse-scale computers.
 To support non-hosted hypervisors, the bit can cause these accesses to interrupt to a hypervisor.
 The design also simplifies nesting of hypervisors, in which a hypervisor runs under a hypervisor, and if necessary it lets the kernel use hypervisor features within its own kernel code.
-As a result, the hypervisor form of the ISA supports five modes: machine, supervisor, user, supervisor-under-hypervisor and user-under-hypervisor.
+As a result, the hypervisor form of the ISA supports five modes: machine, supervisor, user, supervisor-under-hypervisor and user-under-supervisor.

 The privileged instruction set specification explicitly defines hardware threads, or harts.
 Multiple hardware threads are a common practice in more-capable computers.
 When one thread is stalled, waiting for memory, others can often proceed.
 Hardware threads can help make better use of the large number of registers and execution units in fast out-of-order CPUs.
 Finally, hardware threads can be a simple, powerful way to handle interrupts: No saving or restoring of registers is required, simply executing a different hardware thread.
 However, the only hardware thread required in a RISC-V computer is thread zero.